Mipcom TV market invokes power of scripted TV series

 Tim Westcott is Research & Analysis Director, Programming, within the IHS Technology Group at IHS Markit

-Also contributing to this piece is Fateha Begum, Principal Analyst, Telecom Operator Strategy, likewise with the IHS Technology Group at IHS Markit
+Also contributing to this piece are Fateha Begum, Principal Analyst, Telecom Operator Strategy; and Maria Rua Aguete, Executive Director, Media, Service Providers & Platforms.
+Both are also with the IHS Technology Group at IHS Markit.

 Posted 1 November 2017